network overlays

 FabricPath is a powerful network technology from Cisco Systems that provides a unified, programmable fabric to connect, manage, and optimize data center networks.
 It is based on a distributed Layer 2 network protocol that enables the creation of multi-tenant, multi-domain, and multi-site networks with a single, unified control plane.
 FabricPath operates on a flat, non-hierarchical topology designed to simplify network virtualization and automation.

 FabricPath delivers a highly scalable Layer 2 fabric.
-FabricPath uses a single control protocol (IS-IS) for unicast forwarding, multicast forwarding, and VLAN pruning.
-FabricPath also enables the traffic to be forwarded across the shortest path to the destination, thus reducing latency in the Layer 2 network.
-This is more efficient when compared to Layer 2 forwarding based on the STP.
+It uses a single control protocol (IS-IS) for unicast forwarding, multicast forwarding, and VLAN pruning.
+FabricPath also enables traffic to be forwarded across the shortest path to the destination, thus reducing latency in the Layer 2 network.
+This is more efficient than Layer 2 forwarding based on the STP.

 FabricPath includes several features that make it ideal for large enterprise networks and data centers.
 It uses a distributed control plane to provide a unified view of the network and reduce network complexity.
 In addition, FabricPath supports virtualization, allowing the creation of multiple virtual networks within the same physical infrastructure.
 It also allows the creation of multiple forwarding instances and provides fast convergence times.